 To optimize your performance on the civil service examination, test-takers must appropriately prepare for the exam.

-This article provides a list of recommended tools, many of which are easily accessible and free to use.
+Summary: This article provides a list of recommended tools and free Civil Service exams to help you prepare for your exam.

 Civil Service Jobs